spatialos/gdk-for-unity/docs/content/entity-templates.md

 ## Creating entity templates

-To create an [entity](https://docs.improbable.io/reference/latest/shared/glossary#entity) in SpatialOS, you need to create a template which specifies which components should be added to the entity and allows you to specify [authority](authority.md) on a per-[component](https://docs.improbable.io/reference/latest/shared/glossary#component) basis.
+To create an [entity](https://docs.improbable.io/reference/latest/shared/glossary#entity) in the SpatialOS GDK for Unity, you need to create a template which specifies which components should be added to the entity and allows you to specify [authority](authority.md) on a per-[component](https://docs.improbable.io/reference/latest/shared/glossary#component) basis.

 The entity template can created using the `EntityBuilder` which is part of the `Improbable.Gdk.Core` assembly.
-The `EntityBuilder` class has the following public methods:

 The `EntityBuilder` class has the following public methods:

 | Public method                                                | Description                                                  |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |